KatTheGit/sylvan-row/assets/README.md

 ## 6.1.
 Setting

 The world of Sylvan Row is that of a huge forest, populated by little villages and only one remarkable landmark, the City, being the only urban setting of the world.
-Most animal species of the world are humanoid, but not too much thought should be put into things like evolution.
+Most animal species of the world are humanoid, but not too much thought should be put into things like evolution and how they came to be or whatnot.

 The largest of the villages in the forest, and arguably the second most important landmark, is the Sanctum.
 It is home to a devoted group of religious animals, known as Angels.
 Their religion is widespread and accepted as truth (because it is).
 The religion consists of taking care of the Forest, which is a manifestation of God, in return of its shelter.
 This is done by the three ranks of Angels:
 - Seraphim are capable of understanding how God manifests herself in the flora.
-They are sometimes seen as insane but most of the time are not seen at all, and have specialised healing magic which can appease God.
+They are sometimes seen as insane, but most of the time are not seen at all, and have specialised healing magic which can appease God.
 - Archangels are the only ones who can understand the Seraphim.
 One of their roles is to translate the findings of the latter and issue orders regarding whatever mission may help God.
 However they are primarily powerful healers who specialise in healing other animals.
 The kind of healing they specialise in differs from each Archangel.
-As a symbol of trust, they are veiled.
+As a symbol of trust, they are often veiled.
 - Guardian Angels may sometimes take orders from Archangels but their primary role is to protect people, whatever that may mean.
 Some are very proficient in combat, others are diplomats, and some are jacks-of-all-trades.
 They all share a unique connection to God and a strong sense of morality, much more than any other rank of Angel.

 The City is a civilisation of animals that decided to live without the assistance of the forest, but not necessarily out of a lack of faith.
 Certain Angels endorse this landmark while others dislike it, but God seems to have no issue with it.
 The City's history is troubled, but nowadays is a very pleasant place to live in.
-While electricity does not exist in this steampunk-retrofuturist world, it remains relaticely technologically advanced, with an omnipresent tramway network.
+While electricity does not exist in this steampunk-retrofuturist world, it remains relatively technologically advanced, with an enourmous tramway network.
 As it focuses on the well-being of citizens primarily, it is full of gardens and the architecture is very deliberate, despite its high density.
 It is technologically on par with us, but by far surpasses us socially and in its economic structure.

 The city's primary power source is nuclear power.
 Water is heated and pressurised, to be sent off to a grid of steam pipes.
-Most devices are steam-operated, and batteries are just canisters.
+Most devices are steam-operated, and "batteries" are just canisters.
 The City's political-economic structure makes the existence of monopolies nearly impossible, however one prevails: the only toilet company in existence.
 As it turns out, toiletsmith is not the most popular of aspirations, and nobody seems to have noticed the megacorporation's reign.

 Both the City and the forest are home to a group of anarchists.
 Some of them lack faith (trust in God), and see her mistakes as a liability, and despise the fact that the city tolerates this religion instead of being a "true refuge", while others are simply insane.
 The forest is victim of their ways, and defends itself without fighting back too much.
 The City is isn't fond of them either, but thanks to the advanced state of psychiatrical medicine, is capable of helping a few of them, and is generally a bit more sympathetic.